 Finally, the digital agencies will have to implement “appropriate technical and organizational measures” to protect their data and to prevent any type of data breach.
 These obligations fall on all data processors.
 As GDPR also states, “Where processing is to be carried out on behalf of a controller, the controller shall use only processors providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that processing will meet the requirements of this Regulation and ensure the protection of the rights of the data subject.”

 With the imminent introduction of GDPR, how far are you in implementing GDPR compliance within your company?
 Are you a digital agency?
 How have you communicated the need for GDPR to your clients?
 Let us know your comments as well as any other opinions you might have on the subject, we’d love to hear from you.
+The topic of GDPR is one that is dear to our hearts.
+Check out some of the critical points you should be addressing here.

 DISCLAIMER: All data and information provided in this blog post are for informational purposes only.
 Kentico makes no representations as to the accuracy, completeness, currentness, suitability, or validity of any information contained herein.
 We recommend consulting with a lawyer for any legal advice pertaining to GDPR compliance.